Story

-Neither charity receives any government funding and both rely heavily on volunteers and public donations.
-Whilst they are separate organisations they are closely affiliated and have regular contact working around the clock for a range of wildlife casualties.
+Neither The New Arc nor Highland Wildlife Rescue receive any government funding, both rely heavily on volunteers and public donations.
+Whilst they are separate organisations they are closely affiliated and have regular contact, working around the clock for a range of wildlife casualties.
 Photos attached show examples of their work.

-Both charities have experienced a sudden influx of calls and wildlife admissions (often with transport complications) since the Scottish SPCA announced last month that it will no longer attend incidents involving injured birds and small mammals nor provide onsite euthanasia for catastrophically injured or sick wildlife.
+Both charities experienced a sudden influx of calls and wildlife admissions (often with transport complications) since the Scottish SPCA recently announced that it will no longer attend incidents involving injured birds and small mammals, nor provide onsite euthanasia for catastrophically injured or sick wildlife.
 This, at what is already their busiest time of year.

 Since this SSPCA change, the public are asked to seek treatment for injured or unwell birds and small mammals themselves, by taking them to a local vet or a local wildlife centre.
 This is impractical, sometimes impossible, meaning wildlife can suffer unnecessarily.
 Both charities have been seriously impacted.

-The timing of our fundraiser also coincides with recent, devastating wildfires, which have destroyed 34,000 acres of moorland and woodland, impacting people, property, livestock, and wildlife, with many birds and animals were unable to escape the fires The scale of this devastation is almost impossible to process.
+The timing of our fundraiser also coincides with recent, devastating wildfires, which destroyed over 27 ,000 acres of habitat, with many birds and animals being impacted.
+The scale of this devastation is almost impossible to process.
+Wildlife was also massively impacted by storm Floris, with The New Arc having 30 new admissions on Monday alone.

 Patients can be sick, starving, dehydrated, emaciated, entangled, or injured.
 Both centres rely on professional veterinary expertise and support for diagnoses, medications, operations and follow-up check.
 Both Centres have ongoing veterinary bills to pay and they ensure all casualties needing vet care receive it.

 Caring staff at both these critical Rescues see and deal with unimaginable injuries.
 This, in addition to the relentless feeding schedules, intake duties, triage and critical care for the most unwell patients., takes its toll.
-Supporting staff to do their job. at such a busy time, will have a huge impact.
+Any funds we can raise to support staff to do their jobs, at such a busy time, will have a hugely positive impact.

-Please give generously to support the work of both Highland Wildlife Rescue and The New Arc.
-Monies raised will be split equally between the charities.
+Please give generously to support the work of Highland Wildlife Rescue and The New Arc.

 * 2 tickets to see Hamza Yassin (British wildlife cameraman, wildlife presenter and Strictly series winner 2022) at Eden Court

-* 6 hours of professional family history research (worth at least £250) by Ellen Lindsay, genealogist
+* 6 hours of professional family history research (genealogy) worth at least £250, by Ellen Lindsay

 ……….